WLNZ: Closure

 WLNZ ceased operations March 13, 2020 as a result of the COVID-19 pandemic.
 It announced June 18, 2020 that it would permanently sign off June 30, however the school's president contradicted this report on June 22.

-Partnership with Michigan Radio
+Partnership with Michigan Public

-WLNZ started simulcasting the programs of Michigan Radio on November 15, 2021.
-As part of the deal between Lansing Community College and Michigan Radio, the college continues to provide locally produced programming every Saturday at 1 PM, and every Sunday at 6 PM.
+WLNZ started simulcasting the programs of Michigan Public (at the time known as "Michigan Radio") on November 15, 2021.
+As part of the deal between Lansing Community College and Michigan Public, the college continues to provide locally produced programming every Saturday at 1 PM, and every Sunday at 6 PM.
+Most of Lansing gets a decent signal from Michigan Public flagship WUOM-FM in Ann Arbor.